 Press and hold down the volume down button and the power button at the same time.
 Keep holding both buttons until the Apple logo reappears on the display.

 Start by pressing and releasing the Volume Up button.
 Then, press and release the Volume Down button.
 Lastly, hold down the side button.
 Keep holding the side button until the Apple logo appears.
+Remember to press the volume buttons at the beginning, or else you might accidentally send a message to your SOS contacts!

 Put Your iPhone In DFU Mode